tortxof/djones.co-www/README.md

 Personal website of Daniel Jones.
 ---------------------------------

-This website uses libtemplate-perl.
-Website is compiled into out directory and uploaded with rsync.
+This website uses jekyll.
+Website is compiled into _site directory and uploaded with rsync.